robert/robert.github.com/_posts/2019-10-17-how-to-man-in-the-middle-your-iot-devices.md

 How you solve this problem depends on whether your device is trying to do its DNS resolution by asking your laptop (in its capacity as a network router), or by asking a DNS server directly (like Google's server at IP address `8.8.8.8`).
 You can work out what your device is doing by looking at the `dst` field in Wireshark for the offending second DNS request.

 If your device is asking your laptop to do its DNS resolution then you can stop your laptop from responding by disabling DNS resolution on your laptop.
 Maybe there's a handy setting that can do this directly.
 Another option is to set the DNS server that your laptop forwards your device's DNS request to to be a server inside your local network that doesn't exist, like `192.168.0.200`.
-Make sure to use an IP address inside your local network (starting with `192,168.`) so that you don't start sending your DNS requests to some random computer on the internet.
+Make sure to use an IP address inside your local network (starting with `192.168.`) so that you don't start sending your DNS requests to some random computer on the internet.
 Doing this will cause the forwarded DNS request to fail, and so your laptop will not respond to your device with the correct IP address.
 This means that the only resolved IP address that your device sees will be the one that we explicitly fake.
 This is exactly what we want.

 On the other hand, if your device is directly talking to a specific DNS server then you can use a tool like Linux's `iptables` or OSX's `pfctl` to block traffic from your laptop to that IP address.
-I won't go in to the details of this here, since Google has a lot more details available already.
+I won't go in to the details of this here, since Google has a lot of details available on these topics already.

 Once you have your device connected to a network shared by your laptop and you have your DNS-spoofing script working, your device will have been tricked into sending all of its internet traffic that relies on DNS resolution to your laptop.
 Since your laptop doesn't yet know what to do with this traffic, it will drop it on the floor and your device will not be able to contact its remote server.
 Your device will probably look like it is broken.
 Our next step is therefore to teach your laptop what to do with the traffic it receives.